How to Scale $10K to $30K per Month in 10 Weeks: Why Pricing Is the Ignored Lever for Rapid Growth

 Week 5: Continue transitions

-• Freed capacity quantified (how many client slots are available)
+Freed capacity is quantified, including exactly how many client slots are now open.

 Week 6: Stabilize